-To service the prefilter, turn yellow service valve on boost pump module to OFF, open the housings, and remove the old filter.
-Clean out the housing bowl, reassemble the housing with a new 5 micron element.
+To service the pre-filter, close the seacock to lessen spillage, open the housing, and remove the old filter.
+Clean out the housing bowl and reassemble the housing with a new 5 micron element.
 Leave dry until the next startup.
 Use only Spectra-approved filters or you may void your warranty.
 The filters may be cleaned up to three times with a soft brush and water in a bucket, hung overboard overnight, or dragged behind your vessel underway.
 Drying the filters in the sun helps kill microbes and remove bad smells.
-Occasionally, lightly lube the filter housing Oring with silicone grease.
+Occasionally, lightly lube the filter housing O-ring with silicone grease.